Thirdwater/sudoku/README.md

 > 2. Press a key corresponding to one of the 9 cells within the subgrid selected in step 1.
 > 3. Press a key corresponding to one of the 9 numbers for the cell selected in step 2.

-By default we map use the following mapping:
+By default we use the following mapping:

 > Define the "numpad order" as starting from the bottom-left and going from left-to-right, then bottom-to-top.
 > In step 1, each numpad button [Num i] corresponds to the ith 3x3 subgrid in numpad ordering.